ravijanjam/qkw/README.md

 # QKW | Generalizing Aliasing
-## Simplify navigation, execute complex multi-line terminal command sequences, annotate, add help-strings, etc¶
+## Simplify navigation, alias CLI command sequence nuances, annotate, add help-strings, etc¶

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 Data is stored as: